3rd Annual North American Farm Conference

 During an evening program, cowherds will share stories about the early day of cow protection in New Vrindaban – This year celebrates the 50th anniversary of cow protection in ISKCON, started in NV

-Saturday, meanwhile, will focus on “Economy, Food Production and Community Dynamics” and will start with a practical session on how to grow produce using high tunnels, by Kacey Gantz of the West Virginia University Extension, who has helped many farms in the area including New Vrindaban.
+Saturday, meanwhile, will focus on “Economy, Food Production and Community Dynamics” and will start with a practical session on how to grow produce using high tunnels, by Kacey Gantzer of the West Virginia Department of Agriculture, who has helped many farms in the area including New Vrindaban.